ivansevryukov1995/task-tracker/README.md

 # To mark a task as in progress/done/todo
 ./task-tracker mark-in-progress 1
 ./task-tracker mark-done 1
-./task-tracker mark-todo 1

 # To list all tasks
-./task-tracker list
+./task-tracker list "" # windows
 ./task-tracker list done
 ./task-tracker list todo
 ./task-tracker list in-progress